-Maltese lifespan might look like a wonderful 15-18 years when you start looking online, but the reality is that scientific evidence shows average Maltese life expectancy is actually closer to 12.5 years.
+Maltese lifespan is widely reported online to be in the region of 15-18 years.
+Sadly, the reality is that scientific evidence shows average Maltese life expectancy is actually closer to 12.5 years.
 So why the misinformation when this is actually a pretty decent time for a pet dog to live?
-Today we get to the bottom of why Maltese lifespan is so long, and why it is exaggerated in some places.
-We’ll also give you tips to help your Maltese puppy live the longest, happiest, healthiest life possible.
-And share ways to deal with health conditions, feed the right diet, and provide perfect nutrition and exercise opportunities.
+Today I will get to the bottom of why their lifespan is so long, and why it is exaggerated in some places.
+I’ll also share tips to help your puppy live the longest, happiest, healthiest life possible.

 Average Maltese Lifespan